 “Preparing yourself for all of these reactions will help you handle the matter more coolly, with maturity.
 You could avoid the situation getting ugly with preparation,” says Laila.

 7. Consider a third party for safety

 If you’re seeking divorce to get out of an abusive marriage, have a trustworthy third party like a parent, friend or lawyer in the room for safety.
 A history of domestic violence is proof you cannot peacefully ask your husband for a separation.
 Always request someone you trust to be with you when you tell your husband you want a divorce.

 “Talk to a close friend, who you trust, as feedback on whether you’re approaching the situation the right way is extremely crucial.
 You must also talk to a lawyer to understand what your options are and what is the best way of the situation,” says Laila.

 8. Take help from a marriage counsellor

-Emotions like anger and resentment might hinder how to tell your husband you want a divorce.
-A marriage counsellor could help you deal with these toxic emotions in a better manner.
-The divorce can be approached more peacefully with the help of a counsellor.
+Emotions like anger and resentment might cloud your judgment and hinder you from taking the right approach in how to tell your husband you want a divorce.
+A marriage counselor could help you deal with these toxic emotions in a better manner.
+The divorce can be approached more peacefully with the help of a counselor.